 Let us say that 30 years ago your parents formed a trust to buy a holiday home.
 The holiday home is used exclusively for private purposes for the next 30 years.
 You spend your childhood holidays there, and eventually take your own children from time to time.
 Life is getting busier, and you and your siblings still like to get away, but the lure of some additional income through renting the house out via Airbnb when none of the family are using it proves irresistible.

 You are aware that short term rental income can be subject to GST, but you do not foresee the annual income from Airbnb exceeding $45,000.
 This is based on 115 nights of rental occupancy at $400 per night.
-You are aware that the threshold for compulsory GST registration is $60,000, so tell Airbnb that you will not be registered for GST.
+You are aware that the threshold for compulsory GST registration is $60,000, so you tell Airbnb that you will not be registered for GST.
 You do not want to register for GST for two reasons.
 First, it would mean less revenue for you (more on that in a moment).
 Second, most importantly it would mean that the property is dragged into the GST “net”, meaning you can end up with GST to pay on future sale.

 This all goes well to begin with.
 Airbnb collects the nightly rental of $400.
 As part of this process Airbnb deducts just over $50 of GST, noting that Airbnb has to charge GST even if the owner is not registered, but passes on circa $30 of that GST collected to you as a non-GST registered owner.
 This is known as the “flat rate credit”.
 You can read more about the flat rate credit in Anthony Strevens’ blog here.